 Walk or cycle around the incredible countryside, with routes suitable for all ages and experience.
-Whether you prefer canoeing, kayaking or paddle boarding, make sure that you get out on the water at Coniston Lake, or for an active experience sheltered from the elements, go rock climbing at the Lakeland Climbing Centre based in Kendal.
+Canoeing, kayaking and paddle boarding are available on Coniston Water, or go rock climbing at Kendal’s Lakeland Climbing Centre.

 The Lakeland cottage was once the home of well-known English poet, William Wordsworth and his sister Dorothy, and was where he wrote some of his most famous verses.